skip to content

 Election subtype

-Subtypes are used when an official body (Scottish Parliament, National Assembly for Wales, Greater London Authority) elects members by two different methods.
+Subtypes are used when an official body (Scottish Parliament, Greater London Authority, Senedd before 2026) elects members by two different methods.
 In this case, elections are split into sub-elections based on voting system.

 Organisation